Friends and family know me as the guy who loves to help and make people laugh.

-I then discovered this amazing thing called blogging.
-Most notably, I discovered WordPress.
+I then found this amazing thing called blogging.
+Most notably, I learned of WordPress.
 It changed my life.
-At this point, I was of working age and had spent over a decade learning how to use computers, code and build websites.
+At this point, I was of working age and had spent over a decade learning how to use computers, code, and build websites.
 Now, WordPress came in and revolutionized how I viewed web design and content publishing.

 Not because I lost money, but because I made a lot more money when I invested in myself.
-I invested $50 in PHP development books and it has earned me countless thousands over the years.
-I’ve invested in numerous web projects nearly all of which have turned a profit.
+I spent $50 on PHP development books, and it has earned me countless thousands over the years.
+I’ve invested in numerous web projects, nearly all of which have turned a profit.

 What Lies Ahead